Harish-2502/CCC-Team-72/couchdb/README.md

 curl -XGET "http://${user}:${pass}@${masternode}:5984/twitterpart/_partition/T-ABCrusader/_design/language/_view/language?reduce=true&group_level=2" | jq '.'
 ```

-Non-partitioned views have to be explictely declared during the creation of a design document, by adding `partioned: false` to their `options` property.
+dispayNon-partitioned views have to be explictely declared during the creation of a design document, by adding `partioned: false` to their `options` property.
 (By default, all views in a partitioned database are partitioned.)